jieunkxx/TennisMate/README.md

 - Updated:
     - generated printErrMsg method to reduce the duplicated code when print error message and error icon in TennisMateAppGUI
     - extracted methods to improve readability in TennisMateApp. ex) findUserFromUserList(), generateSortedUserListInSelectedTimeSlot()
-    - move getCourtsByName in TennisGUI to Court to improve cohesion
+    - move getCourtsName in TennisGUI class to User class to improve cohesion